The Simplest Sales Secret: Why “Eating Your Own Dog Food” Beats Every Sophisticated Strategy.

 Past experiences stick.
 Did you ever notice the warm emotions showing up when memories to a nice situation long ago appear?
 Another nice thing of the past is that we know how all ended.
 And we can connect with others about the long gone events.

-For the ones who follow politcs: party members choosing a candidate are mostly elder and more extreme than the ones who vote.
+For the ones who follow politcs: party members choosing a candidate in primary eclectoins are mostly elder and more extreme than the ones who vote at the general elections.
 So their candidate might have problems.

 Artificial Intelligence has no memory